-Cloud Hosting is an amazing technology that has evolved to include a wide variety of solutions.
-These segments include software as a service (SaaS), platform as a service (PaaS), infrastructure as a service (IaaS) and network as a service (NaaS), among others.
+VPS Hosting is an amazing technology that has evolved to include a wide variety of solutions.
+These segments include software as a service (SaaS), platform as a service (PaaS), infrastructure as a service (IaaS), and network as a service (NaaS), among others.

-For small- and medium-sized businesses, the PaaS model is more practical in terms of labor spent and cost-effectiveness.
-The majority of business owners simply do not have the available resources to allocate towards an IaaS model.
+The PaaS model is more practical for small- and medium-sized businesses in terms of labor spent and cost-effectiveness.
+The majority of business owners do not have the available resources to allocate towards an IaaS model.
 However, for those who desire more control over their cloud hosting solutions, the IaaS model is perfect.
 In both instances, users pay only for what they use.

 Which service to choose?

 Whether choosing an infrastructure or platform as a service model, cloud servers are practical solutions in today’s world of constantly evolving technology.
-Since 1994, Atlantic.Net has been providing businesses with the best hosting solutions like our super fast SSD Cloud Hosting.
+Since 1994, Atlantic.Net has been providing businesses with the best hosting solutions like our super-fast VPS Hosting.
 To learn more about our cloud server hosting solutions, including HIPAA compliant hosting, give us a call today at 800-521-5881.